splunk/splunk-platform-automator/ROADMAP.md

 Note: The order for implementation may change

-* Create defaults config file to reduce common stuff in all the configurations
 * Support single indexers
 * Support multiple indexer clusters in org_all_forwarder_outputs (use idxc name in stanza)
 * separate output conf on DS for HF, separate cluster, single indexer
+* Create defaults config file to reduce common stuff in all the configurations
 * Add note about hostname and roles to login page
 * Disable THP in grub config
 * allow mixed splunk versions -> add version var at splunk_hosts
 * Create HTML link page for all roles
 * Support config options for indexes (ex. new metrics index type)
-* Make 'org_' for apps changeable
-* Make destname for apps changeable (ex. org_site_n_indexer_base)
 * option to have master_deployment_client or org_all_deploymentclient on cm
 * Splunk generic app deployment
   * Add unix_TA: (needs this packages: net-tools lsof sysstat)